pinterest/ktlint/README.md

 To check code style - `mvn antrun:run@ktlint` (it's also bound to `mvn verify`).
 To run formatter - `mvn antrun:run@ktlint-format`.

+**Another option** is to use a dedicated Maven plugin - [gantsign/ktlint-maven-plugin](https://github.com/gantsign/ktlint-maven-plugin).

 #### ... with [Gradle](https://gradle.org/)

 #### (without a plugin)